-- Why is the Kirkland City Council considering a $20 car tab fee?
+- Why was the Kirkland City Council considering a $20 car tab fee?

 The City of Kirkland would use the $1.34 million in annual revenue generated by the car tab fee to plan, design and construct the 45 highest priority projects identified in the Safer Routes to School and 2022 Active Transportation plans.

 - How much will these priority projects cost?